Information from the RTF on COVID-19

 On 13 May the New Zealand Government passed the COVID-19 Public Health Response Bill under urgency.
 This is to provide the legal framework for managing COVID-19.

-Where to buy PPE; container storage
+Where to buy PPE

 Hand sanitiser and face masks are available here.